'I'll never stop asking why,' father of 2 Vaughan kids killed by teen driver tells sentencing hearing | CBC News

 "I picked up Jax and gave him to my wife," he continued.
 "Jax was coughing up blood on my wife's lap."

-I get these overwhelming shocks in my body when I think about never seeing them again.- Neil Chaudhari, father of Anaya and Jax
+I get these overwhelming shocks in my body when I think about never seeing them again.- Ketan Chaudhari, father of Anaya and Jax

 It's a memory that Chaudhari says haunts him relentlessly, forcing him to consider if there was anything he could have done to prevent it.